All About Keratin Straightening

 Keratin doesn't actually straighten the hair.
 There are other chemical properties within the treatment that break down the bonds in curly hair and resettle them so the hair is straight and smooth.
 This is then set using a hair straightener heat to seal it.
 Chemicals allow the hair to remain straighter for longer.

-Since your hair is being damaged in the process of changing its bond structure, keratin steps into the rescue.
+Since your hair is damaged in the process of changing its bond structure, keratin steps in to the rescue.
 Keratin counteracts the damage being done to your hair by preventing it from further breakage.
-It restores keratin to the delicate hairs and prevents humidity from penetrating it, which locks out the frizz.
+It restores keratin to delicate hairs and prevents humidity from penetrating it, which locks out the frizz.

 Liss Ker is a cream formula that guarantees easy, safe application and smooths hair delicately.
 The formula is enriched with Keratin and Macadamia Oil, adding protein and soothing substances to the hair for a maximum cosmetic result.
 The formula is Formaldehyde free but is instead highly concentrated with Glyoxylic Acid, a compound with all the benefits of Formaldehyde without the associated risks.
 It goes to work on the outside of the hair once applied for 20 minutes and is activated by the heat of a straightener at 220 degrees.
 The straightener is passed through the hair at least 7 times over each lock of hair to seal in the new structure.
 It creates an elastic, strengthening external sheath while also allowing the hair to breathe.
 It leaves hair feeling smooth, soft and easy to comb.
 The treatment can last 8-10 weeks.